mit-orcd/orcd-docs-edit/docs/hosted-hardware.md

 # Hardware Purchases

 There are often cases where the public partitions (mit_preemptable, mit_normal and mit_normal_gpu) are not sufficient for a lab's computational needs.
-In these cases we often recommend a hardware purchase to be hosted on engaging.
+In these cases we often recommend a hardware purchase to be hosted on Engaging.

 Our recommendations are generally vendor agnostic.
 However, specific vendors give us very compelling pricing based on negotiated volume discounts.
 To keep maintenance costs lower, we strive to standardize on hardware that